 My parents brought my brother and myself up in a Christian household, it was not an every Sunday morning without fail go to church Christian household.
-More of a live your life according to this institutions morality.
-Christianity is not alone in promoting a moral code amongst its followers, all the major religions lay down the rules by which their loyal devotee's should live by.
-You will find a common zero tolerance attitude to crime, incest, murder and betrayal in most of the holy books or scripture's.
+Our upbringing was more of a live your life according to this institutions moral code.
+Christianity is not alone in promoting a moral code amongst its followers.
+All the major religions lay down the rules by which their loyal worshippers should live by.
+You will find a common theme which usually a zero tolerance attitude to crime, incest, murder and betrayal in most of the holy books or holy scriptures.

 Religion gives us a moral code to work alongside our spiritual belief structure.
 In most cases the morality of the people who make up the society, is never the same as the laws that govern it.
-Islamic Sharia law probably comes closest to linking together societies laws, religion and moral code.
+The practice of Islamic Sharia law is perhaps the best example of societies laws, religion and a moral code becoming one entity.

 - Courage : Courage is knowing when to speak and when to keep your silence,Courage is having the will to act on your own convictions.
 Despite your own fears, courage instructs you to do what is right.
 Courage is to face the darkness and your fears that reside in it, with your spirit focused and true.